fausecteam/ctf-gameserver-ansible/README.md

 Requirements
 ------------
 The installation is designed to run on Debian GNU/Linux with systemd.
-At the moment, version Debian 10 ("Buster") is our primary target.
+At the moment, version Debian 11 ("Bullseye") is our primary target.
+The Debian backports repository must be enabled.
 Ubuntu might work as well, but has not been tested.

 The roles should work with any Ansible version >= 2.5 and have primarily tested with Ansible 2.9.